In This Article

 Place the foam board directly again the concrete or block and secure it with adhesive or concrete fasteners and washers.
 Make sure you use an adhesive formulated for use with foam board.
 For mechanical fastening, Plasti-Grip PMS fasteners work well for both concrete and block.

 Seal the foam boards together with canned foam or a high quality building tape such as Dow Weathermate Construction tape or Dupont Tyvek tape.
-Also seal the foam at top and bottom seams with a small bead of canned foam.
+Also seal the foam at top, bottom, and corner joints with a small bead of canned foam.
 For a job this large, buy the large cans and a professional quality applicator gun – you’ll be happy you did.

 If you are planning to finish the basement, you can use fewer fasteners and help hold the insulation in place with furring strips nailed through the foam or 2×4 studs, which provide nailing for the drywall and a space for wiring.